Lebanon Cedar (κéδρος; Cedrus libani): tree, well-known for its fragrance, and the strength and usefulness of its wood.

 The heads of enemies of high repute, however, the druids used to embalm in cedar-oil and exhibit to strangers, and they would not deign to give them back even for a ransom of an equal weight of gold.note[Strabo, Geography, 4.4.5]

 Other sources mention that cedar wood and cedar oil smelt very nice, so that they might be used during a sacrificenote[Theophrastus, Concerning odors, 2.5]; it was only later that incense became popular.
 Cedar oil was used as antisepticnote[Celsus, On medicine, 5.11] and as prophylactic.note[(Aristotle, Animal history, 7.3]

 Cedar wood was also used for precious objects.
-There is a pair of flutes in the British Museum, made of cedar wood; the Bible records a carriagenote[Song of Songs 3.9]; the throne of Phidias' statue of Zeus in Olympia was made of cedar wood; and Pliny the Elder mentions that in Rome's temple of Apollo Sosianus was a statue of Apollo, made of cedar wood, originally from Seleucia.note[Pliny the Elder, Natural History, 13.53]
+There is a pair of flutes in the British Museum, made of cedar wood; the Bible records a carriagenote[Song of Songs 3.9]; the throne of Phidias' statue of Zeus at Olympia was made of cedar wood; and Pliny the Elder mentions that in Rome's temple of Apollo Sosianus was a statue of Apollo, made of cedar wood, originally from Seleucia.note[Pliny the Elder, Natural History, 13.53]

 The cedars of the Lebanon are menioned in many ancient texts.
 In the late third millennium BCE, king Sargon of Akkad reached "the silver mountains" (i.e., the Taurus) and "the cedar forest".
 The Epic of Gilgameš tells about Ut-napištim, the survivor of the Great Flood: